 For many gardeners, weeding is simply an unfortunate chore that you must do to keep the garden looking presentable.
 That being said, weeds can severely impact your plants’ health, especially when your plants are freshly transplanted and in the beginning stages of growth.

-Weeds compete with your plants for resources like water and sunlight, and they can also harbor diseases and pests.
+Weeds compete with your plants for resources like water and sunlight, and they can also harbour diseases and pests.
 Given these risks, staying on top of the weeds is a good idea when planting tomatoes outdoors.
 Regular weeding will encourage healthy root growth and help you get a better harvest come summertime.

 You don’t need to be perfect and weed your garden every day (almost none of us gardeners do) but do your best to pull weeds as you see them when you’re out watering your tomatoes and other plants.
 A little bit of effort can go a long way towards ensuring a bountiful harvest later.